RAMINCNZ/webtrees-oauth2-client/README.md

 It is **highly recommended to use** the **HTTPS** protocol for your webtrees installations.
 The [HTTPS](https://en.wikipedia.org/wiki/HTTPS) protocol will ensure the encryption of the communication between webtrees and the authorization provider for a secure exchange of secret IDs and secret access tokens.

 Please check whether your **webtrees BASE_URL** in the config.ini.php file **starts with "https"**, e.g. https://my_site.net/webtrees.

+## Installation
++ Download the [latest release](https://github.com/Jefferson49/webtrees-oauth2-client/releases/latest) of the module
++ Copy the folder "oauth2_client" into the "module_v4" folder of your webtrees installation
++ Check if the module is activated in the control panel:
+  + Login to webtrees as an administrator
+	+ Go to "Control Panel/All Modules", and find the module called "ExtendedImportExport"
+	+ Check if it has a tick for "Enabled"

 ## Supported Authorization Providers